espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Soulspark Candle.md

 * * *

 **Effect** You command the candle to illuminate the dead.
 All undead creatures in the area are limned in blue, heatless fire for as long as they remain in the area, plus 1 minute after they leave the area or the light goes out.
-Visible undead can't be [[Concealed]] while limned in these flames.
+Visible undead can't be [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] while limned in these flames.
 Invisible undead are concealed while limned in these flames, rather than being undetected.
 Haunts are unaffected by this light.

 **Activate** 3 command (divine, evocation, fire)